 Based on the success of our December article, "Why We Do Not Celebrate Christmas," the Psalm11918.org team has put together an article of similar observations focused on the celebration of Easter.

 Here are our top 10 reasons why we do not celebrate Easter:

 10. Easter originated out of hate.

-Very early in the life of the church, it was widely accepted that the Lord's Supper (the breaking of unleavened bread at Passover) was a practice of the disciples and a recognized tradition.
+Early in the history of the church, it was widely accepted that the Lord's Supper (the breaking of unleavened bread at Passover) was a practice of the disciples and a recognized tradition.
 However, a dispute arose concerning the date on which Pascha (Easter) should be celebrated.
-This dispute came to be known as the Easter/Paschal controversy.
+This conflict came to be known as the Easter/Paschal controversy.
 Bishop Polycarp of Smyrna, a disciple of John the Evangelist, disputed the computation of the date with Bishop Anicetus of Rome, specifically as to when the pre-paschal fast should end.

 The practice in Asia Minor at the time was that the fast ended on the fourteenth day of Nisan, strictly in accordance with the Hebrew calendar and the commandment of Scripture.
 The Roman practice was to continue the fast until the following Sunday.
 One objection to the fourteenth of Nisan was that it could fall on any day of the week.
 The Roman church wished to associate Easter with Sunday and sever the link to Jewish practices.